3xp3rtz/HSPAL-Compiler/UDCTF-2022/README.md

 # Going through the code

-By running the compiler with print statements denoting the command bring run, we can see that the first segment of code can be shown as:
+By running the compiler with print statements denoting the command being run, we can see that the first segment of code can be shown as:
 ```
 0 200027 - r = 0027
 1 400100 - push register to stack[01], register = 0